Deepanshi-Badwaya/google_login/README.md

 ## Dependencies:

-This package requires the following dependencies in the yaml file and their versions that must be upgraded .
+For sign in with Google, this package contains the following dependencies in the yaml file, which must be upgraded in the future.

 dependencies: